-Agave plants (Agave spp.) thrive in desert gardens and in sandy soils with little moisture.
-They grow in U.S. Department of Agriculture plant hardiness zones 9 through 11, depending on the variety.
+Agave plants (Agave spp.) thrive in desert gardens and on sandy soils with little moisture.
+They grow as perennials in U.S. Department of Agriculture plant hardiness zones 9 through 11, depending on the species and cultivar.
 Although agaves die after flowering, they have a long flowering cycle and can live for eight to 60 years.
 These desert succulents transplant well and tolerate disturbance, so you can move the plants to a new area at any time during the spring and summer growing season.

-Most agave varieties have sharp spines along the edges of the leaves.
+Most agave species have sharp spines along the edges of the leaves.
 The sap is also a common skin irritant and can cause allergic reactions.
 Before handling the agave, protect your skin and eyes.
 Heavy leather gloves, long sleeves, and long pants provide skin protection.
 Wear eye protection so sap doesn't get into your eyes.
 Protecting the plant is also necessary.
-Disinfect any knives, shears or spade blades you will use to prune and cut through the plant to minimize bacterial soft rot and other disease problems.
-Wiping them with a cloth soaked in isopropyl alcohol kills any disease pathogens or pests.
+Sanitize with isopropyl alcohol any knives, shears or spade blades you will use to prune and cut through the plant to minimize bacterial soft rot and other fungal disease problems.

 A shovel lifts the entire plant and keeps you well away from the spiny foliage.
 Insert the shovel blade into the soil around the outer perimeter of the root zone, working around the plant until the soil is loosened.
 Slide the shovel under the root system and pry the agave out of the ground.
 After lifting the agave, dust any exposed wounds with sulfur powder to ward off infection.
 The wounds on any removed pups also benefit from a sulfur dusting before you replant them.